 That is, if you want to continue selling on Amazon.
 But, you can work around them by simply understanding what they mean.
 It's always better to face expenses than unexpected losses due to a lack of awareness.

-Optimize your A/B tests with the Manage Your Experiments tool
+Optimize your A+ content with the Manage Your Experiments tool

 A/B testing (or split testing) is a tried and tested method for identifying which content can convert.
-To help you with this, Amazon rolled out a new feature called Manage Your Experiments (MYE).
+To help you with this, Amazon introduced the Manage Your Experiments (MYE) tool.

 EcomCrew gave a breakdown of what MYE can do for your brand.